 If I've piqued your interest in using a recycled plastic material for your commercial interior project give Smile Plastics a proper look as they really can be used across a whole range of furniture and finishes in a commercial interior.
 And what's not to love about being able to use a beautiful, sustainable material in your space.

-And if you have a commercial project that I can help with the interior design, let me know in the comments below or get in touch.
+And if you have a commercial project that I can help with the interior design, then please do get in touch.

 (All images courtesy of Smile Plastics)